shonnie02/Memory-Game-Project-Shavaun/README.md

 # Memory Game Project for Udacity

-  The is the second project for the Udacity Frontend Developer Course.
+  Thi is the second project for the Udacity Frontend Developer Course.
 The memory game is similar to the card game, concentration.
   Having a good recall memory is the key factor to being successful and winning the game.

 ## Author